EastWoodYang/Gradle-Repo/README.md

     </manifest>

 ##### Element project
-describe root project.
+At most one project must be specified.

-- Attribute `origin`: A git url of this project obtain from with git.
+- Attribute `origin`: Specify the URL of a Git repository.
 - Attribute `branch`: Name of the Git branch the manifest wants to track for this module.
 If not supplied the branch given by the project element is used if applicable.

 ##### Element module
-describe modules for this project.
+One or more project elements may be specified.
+Each element describes a single Git repository to be cloned into the repo project workspace.

 - Attribute `name`: A unique name for this module.
 The module name must match the directory name of this module.
 - Attribute `local`: An optional path relative to the top directory of the repo client where the Git working directory for this project should be placed.
 If not supplied the top directory path is used.
-- Attribute `origin`: A git url of this module obtain from with git.
+- Attribute `origin`: Specify the URL of a Git repository.
+Support path relative to the project element.
 - Attribute `branch`: Name of the Git branch the manifest wants to track for this module.
 If not supplied the branch given by the project element is used if applicable.

 ##### Element include
+Zero or more include elements may be specified as children of a project element.
-Define which module and the project are in the same repository.
+Define which module and the root project are in the same repository.

 - Attribute `name`: The value must match the element module name.

 ##### Element dependencies
+At most one project may be specified.
 Declaring dependencies to a module

 Chile Element Node Name must match the name [Gradle Dependency Configurations](https://docs.gradle.org/current/userguide/managing_dependency_configurations.html) identified.